SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Reckless Abandon

-When you use Reckless Attack while raging, you also gain temporary hit points equal to your Constitution modifier (minimum of 1).
+When you use Reckless Attack while raging, you also gain temporary hit points equal to your Constitution modifier (minimum +1).

 ### Level 10